chrislea/staticrouter/README.md

 00:c0:a8:03:01:18:0a:02:03:c0:a8:03:02:18:0a:04:05:c0:a8:03:03
 ```

-is the hexidecimal format needed for Ubiquiti/Unifi and OpenSense routers for
+is the hexidecimal format needed for Ubiquiti/Unifi and OPNsense routers for
 those classless routes.

 The utility also accepts a command line argument `-format` which can have the
 following values:

 * `ubiquiti`: Outputs format for Ubiquiti / Unifi routers (this is the default)
-* `opensense`: Identical to ubiquiti as the format is the same for these routers
+* `opnsense`: Identical to ubiquiti as the format is the same for these routers
 * `dhcp`: Outputs the format defined in the RFC
 * `mikrotik`: Outputs the specific commands needed for Mikrotik routers